 The David and Helen Gurley Brown Institute for Media Innovation was founded in 2012 and is a joint effort between Stanford’s School of Engineering and Columbia Journalism School.
 Each year, the Brown Institute awards close to $1M in grants and fellowships to foster new tools and modes of expression, and to create stories that escape the bounds of page and screen.
 We are committed to radical experimentation with the potential to define new priorities and practices for both engineering and journalism.

-The “Magic Grant” program provides year-long funding awards of up to $150,000 ($300,000 for teams with members of both the Columbia and Stanford communities).
+The “Magic Grant” program provides year-long funding awards of up to $150,000 ($300,000 for teams with members of both the Columbia and Stanford communities and their collaborators).
 In addition to funding, grantees have access to a distinguished advisory and mentoring group, and an extensive and inspiring alumni network.

 Successful Magic Grant projects have taken various forms — from novel works of journalism, to new software platforms, and even innovations in hardware.
 The common link among all our grants is that they develop new ways to find and tell stories.
 They can be platforms that extend our creativity, or powerful new kinds of journalism.